 Estimates of around 15,000 people attend this 4-day event.

-This year of 2018 the Greek Festival will run from May 17 through May 20th.
+This year of 2019 the Greek Festival will be operating from May 16th to May 19th.
 For prices, times and parking information click here.